Conductor / Composer

 Despite his classically avant-garde musical language, Hefti’s prime concern is expressiveness – addressing his listener with a candid eloquence.
 He loves powerful contrasts and does not refrain from writing intense cantilenas.
 His music is capable of cumulative processes of concentration, and can unleash a vehement drive.
 (Süddeutsche Zeitung)

-Hefti’s oeuvre encompasses some 60 works, including orchestral, vocal and chamber music.
-He has composed large-scale orchestral works, solo concertos, works for chamber orchestra, string quartets, solo pieces, song cycles and an opera.
-He is currently completing his symphony Beziehungsweisen (“Interplays of relationships”), of which three movements have already been performed.
+David Philip Hefti’s oeuvre encompasses some 70 works, including orchestral, vocal and chamber music.
+He has composed large-scale orchestral works, solo concertos, works for chamber orchestra, string quartets, solo pieces, song cycles and two operas.
+He is currently completing his orchestral cycle Beziehungsweisen (“Interplays of relationships”), of which three movements have already been performed.
 Hefti has enjoyed a working relationship of several years’ standing with artists such as Viviane Hagner, Christian Poltéra, Hartmut Rohde, Baiba Skride, Jan Vogler and Antje Weithaas, who all regularly perform his music.

-Hefti has worked with numerous orchestras and ensembles including the Zurich Tonhalle Orchestra, the Bavarian State Orchestra, the Symphony Orchestra of Bavarian Radio, the Deutsches Symphonie-Orchester Berlin, the Orchestre symphonique de Montréal, the Tokyo Sinfonietta, the Ensemble Modern, the Amaryllis Quartet and the Leipzig String Quartet.
+As both conductor and composer, Hefti has worked with numerous orchestras and ensembles including the Zurich Tonhalle Orchestra, the Bavarian State Orchestra, the Symphony Orchestra of Bavarian Radio, the Deutsches Symphonie-Orchester Berlin, the Orchestre symphonique de Montréal, the Tokyo Sinfonietta, the Ensemble Modern, the Amaryllis Quartet and the Leipzig String Quartet.
 His orchestral works have been performed by conductors such as Peter Eötvös, Cornelius Meister, Kent Nagano, Jonathan Nott, Michael Sanderling, Mario Venzago and David Zinman.
-He has been invited to music festivals such as Wien Modern, Beijing Modern, Ultraschall Berlin, Lucerne Festival, Gstaad Menuhin Festival, Schleswig-Holstein Music Festival, Heidelberger Frühling, Pablo Casals Festival in Prades, Dvorak Festival in Prague and Suntory Festival in Tokyo.
+He has been invited to music festivals including Wien Modern, Beijing Modern, Ultraschall Berlin, the Lucerne Festival, the Gstaad Menuhin Festival, the Schleswig-Holstein Music Festival, Heidelberger Frühling, the Pablo Casals Festival in Prades, the Dvorak Festival in Prague and the Suntory Festival in Tokyo.

-In May 2017, Hefti’s first opera, Anna‘s Mask, was given its world première at the St. Gallen Theatre.
+In May 2017, Hefti’s first opera, Anna’s Mask, was given its world première at the St. Gallen Theatre under the baton of Otto Tausk.
 It is based on the true story of the Swiss singer Anna Sutter, whose life tragically mirrored the fate of her own star role, that of Carmen: her former lover, the conductor Aloys Obrist, murdered her in 1910 in Stuttgart.
 David Philip Hefti’s musical language, which is characterised by transparency, a chamber-music intensity and a concentrated sense of dramaturgy, is also manifested in this, his first opera.
-The Neue Zürcher Zeitung wrote as follows: Anna’s Mask: Luminous ecstasy – and this is the point of it – is no betrayal of Hefti’s aesthetic stance, which otherwise tends to fragile, pointillist drops of sound solidifying into chordal structures.
+Luminous ecstasy – and this is the point of it – is no betrayal of Hefti’s aesthetic stance, which otherwise tends to fragile, pointillist drops of sound solidifying into chordal structures.
+(Neue Zürcher Zeitung)

 Find further information on www.hefti.net.